qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 explicit signaling as in the early version of this draft and does not require public header change to keep invariants {{I-D.ietf-quic-invariants}}.

+When an uniflow is in use, each endhost associates it with a network path.
+In practice, this consists in a particular 4-tuple over which packets are sent (resp. received) on a sending (resp. receiving) uniflow.
+Each endhost has a specific vision of the 4-tuple, which might differ between endhosts.
+For instance, a client might send data from a private IP address behind a NAT and the server will receive packets coming from the public NAT IP address.
+Notice that while uniflows may share a common network path, this is not mandatory.

+Each uniflow is an independent flow of packets over a given network path.
+Uniflows can experience very different network conditions (latency, bandwidth,...).
+To handle this, each uniflow has its own packet sequence number space.

-In addition to the UCIDs, some additional information is kept for each uniflow.
+In addition to the UCIDs, 4-tuple and packet number space, some additional information is kept for each uniflow.
+The Uniflow ID identifies the uniflow at the frame level and ensures uniqueness of the nonce (see
-The Uniflow ID identifies the uniflow at the frame level and ensures uniqueness of the nonce (see {{nonce-considerations}} for details) while limiting the number of concurrently used uniflows.
+{{nonce-considerations}} for details) while limiting the number of concurrently used uniflows.

 Uniflow Establishment
 ---------------------

-[comment]: # (MPTCP comparison in appendix)

 [comment]: # (Explain first UID, then UCID, then PSN and closes with tuple (with fig))

 The `max_sending_uniflow_id` transport parameter exchanged during the cryptographic handshake fixes an upper bound on the number of sending uniflows a host want to support.
 Then, hosts provide to their peer Uniflow Connection IDs to use on uniflows.
-Unlike Multipath TCP {{RFC6824}}, both hosts dynamically control how many sending uniflows can currently be in use by the peer, i.e., the number of different Uniflow IDs proposed to the peer.
-While the advertisement for the upper bound of sending paths is a sender-oriented process, the actual initiation of an uniflow is a receiver-oriented process, as the sender needs a UCID communicated by the receiver before using an uniflow.
+Both hosts dynamically control how many sending uniflows can currently be in use by the peer, i.e., the number of different Uniflow IDs proposed to the peer.
+While the sender determines the upper bound of sending paths it can have, it is the receiver that initializes uniflows, as the sender needs a UCID communicated by the receiver before using an uniflow.
 Notice that the peers might advertise different values for the `max_sending_uniflow_id` transport parameters to their peer, setting different upper bounds to the sending and receiving uniflows of each host.

 Hosts initiate the creation of their receiving uniflows by sending MP_NEW_CONNECTION_ID frames (see {{mpnewconnectionidsec}}) which are an extended